 For Annex II on plant protection products, the additions are:

 - Basic substances are recognised in the horizontal Regulation (EC) No 1107/2009 on plant protection products; these are substances whose primary use is not as plant protection product and that do not have any harmful effects, immediate or delayed, on human and animal health nor an unacceptable effect on the environment.
-11 basic substances are recognised in the horizontal legislation).
 The new implementing regulation allows for the use of basic substances as plant protection products in organic, but only if they are already defined as a foodstuff and are of plant or animal origin.
-In practice, this applies to substances like vinegar, sucrose, fructose and lecithins, etc.
+In practice at the moment (December 2018) the following substances are allowed:

 - Carbon dioxide – which was already authorised as food additive